Bill Submission Process

 • Mental health counseling and psychiatric services not related to an eligible medical event

-• The notification that you paid AHP
+• A notification that you met your AHP

-• Payment of your provider fees
+• Proof of your provider fee payment(s)

-• Submission of ineligible bills
+• Submission of ineligible bill

 Member FAQs